Chandrika-Saha/DSA-By-Chandrika/README.md

 # DSA-By-Chandrika

 A curated collection of data structures and algorithms practice problems, organized by difficulty.
-This repository serves as my structured preparation for coding interviews and assessments such as IBM HackerRank challenges.
+This repository serves as my structured preparation for coding interviews and assessments.

 ---